-Mauritania Saudi Mining and Steel Company (TAKAMUL) is a 50%:50% joint venture (JV) between SABIC & SNIM (Société Nationale Industrielle et Minière).
-The JV agreement was signed in September 2012 then Company established officially name in 12th December 2012 with registered License number 14113 at Nouadhibou, Mauritania
+Mauritania Saudi Mining and Steel Company (TAKAMUL) is an equal joint venture (JV) between SABIC and SNIM (Société Nationale Industrielle et Minière).
+The JV agreement was signed in September 2012 and the company was officially created on December 12, 2012 under number 14 113 in Nouadhibou, Mauritania.

-Takamul started in 2013 the development of Atomai permit which is a magnetite deposit located 9 Km from F'DERIK town SNIM IN Zouerate region in Mauritania.
-The Atomai project aims to produce 10 Million ton per year of Direct Reduction (DR) grade pellets over 25 years.
-It is expected that the project will come into production in year 2024.
+In 2013, Takamul began developing the Atomai project, which corresponds to a magnetite deposit located 9 km from the town of F'DERIK in the Zouerate region of Mauritania.
+The project aims to produce 10 million tons per year of pellets over 25 years from 20242026.

-The BFS has been completed in March 2019 by Ausenco, a Canadian firm, and the shareholders have decided to go further to the FEED, after a complementary update on the BFS.
-TAKAMUL has started its water research program (selection of a supplier) and started the process of prequalifying suppliers for the FEED phase (detailed engineering study).
+The BFS was completed in July March 202019 by Ausenco, a Canadian company, and the shareholders decided to go further in the FEED, after a complementary update on the BFS.